JaywongWang/SST-Tensorflow/README.md

 ### Training

 Train your model using the script *train.py*.
+Run around 50 epochs and pick the best checkpoint (with the smallest val loss) for prediction.

 ### Prediction